Skip to main content

 In summary, non-core dog and puppy vaccines are optional and include:

-• Parainfluenza and canine influenza vaccines - Vaccinating your dog or puppy for these viruses will help protect them from catching or spreading other forms of kennel cough.
+• Parainfluenza and canine influenza vaccines.
+Vaccinating your dog or puppy for these viruses will help protect them from catching or spreading other forms of kennel cough.
 Though usually less severe than Bordetella, these respiratory illnesses can become serious and even deadly in rare cases.
-These vaccines are advisable if your dog will be around other dogs whose vaccination history you don't know, and may be required if you want to board your pup.
+These vaccines are advisable if your dog will be around other dogs whose vaccination history you don't know and may be required if you want to board your pup.

 Puppy Vaccination Schedule